 Installing in Air-gapped Environments

-FAQ for installing in Kubecost in air-gapped environment
+FAQ for installing in Kubecost in an air-gapped environment

 A: The following images will need to be downloaded.
 Please substitute the appropriate version for prod-x.xx.x.
 Latest releases can be found here.